ga-dc/backbone_tutorial_hw/README.md

 3. Submit your code as a PR on this repo.
 4. Please include your thoughts / observations / what you learned in the description of the pull request.

+## Timebox

+Please consider timeboxing your efforts to 2 - 3 hours max!

 ## Suggested Tutorials

 Note: Some of these tutorials will do things a bit differently than we did in class.
 This is *normal* and *ok*!
 Backbone is a flexible framework, so there are many patterns and ways to do things.
 As you're working through a tutorial, think about why they might be doing things differently.